- Research article

 Electronic supplementary material

 Additional file 1: Figure S1: Differences in inflammatory markers in healthy controls and CF patients, before and during i.v. antibiotic therapy.
 Significant differences in myeloperoxidase between CF and healthy controls were observed and a slight decline under AB intervention was found (S1A).
 IL-1β (S1B) and IL-8 (S1C) levels were significantly lower in controls than in CF patients.
 TNF was significantly elevated in CF patients (S1D), but there was no change during AB treatment.
 No changes in NE were observed under AB treatment (S1E).
+Figure S2.
 Lower IL-1β levels were observed in AZM-treated patients (median 140.6 ng/mL, range 4.1–467.2) compared with untreated patients (747.1 ng/mL, range 219.5–779.3, P = 0.0348).
 (PPT 97 KB)

 About this article